sogols/sql-practice-notebooks/README.md

 ## 📁 Structure

-- `notebooks/`: Contains notebooks for each lesson (SELECT, WHERE, GROUP BY, CASE, CTE, etc.)
+- `SQL BASICS.ipynb`: Notebook containing these topics (SELECT, WHERE, GROUP BY, CASE, CTE, etc.)
 - `students.db`: SQLite sample database used throughout the exercises
 - `requirements.txt`: Basic packages required to run the notebooks